relaycorp/veraid-website/spec.md

 ### Reliance on DNSSEC infrastructure

-Every DNS zone in a Vera chain is a potential target for cyberattacks, including the [root zone](https://www.iana.org/dnssec).
+Every DNS zone in a VeraId chain is a potential target for cyberattacks, including the [root zone](https://www.iana.org/dnssec).
 Not to mention that many governments control popular TLDs so, for example, the Libyan government could theoretically issue valid DNSSEC responses for `bit.ly`.

 ### Homographic and character encoding-based attacks